SkyFlame00/frankenstein/README.md

 ## What is it?

 This is a 3D multiplayer shooter with two game modes: deathmatch and team deathmatch.
 The game is being created from scratch using C++ and OpenGL.
-Along with the game comes a level editor (called World Editor) for it.
+Along with the game comes a level editor called World Editor.
 This is just my portfolio project, so don't expect anything incredible.

 Why is such a bizarre name used?
 I conceived it as a mix of Half-Life, Quake and maybe Call of Duty (if I manage to implement killcam on time).
 Maps are from Half-Life (apart from its own), boosts are from Quake, weapons are from both.
-And the name is also a pun and refers to one of the first three dimensional shooters - Wolfenstein 3D.
+And the name is also a pun and refers to one of the first three-dimensional shooters - Wolfenstein 3D.

 ## How to configure World Editor